 During the carnival season, an estimated 1.4 million people visit New Orleans.

 As long as you avoid the French Quarter, there are a few family-friendly celebrations uptown if you want to bring your child along to enjoy the carnival.

 There is a wide history behind the colors as purple, green and gold are official Mardi Gras colors.
-To honour visiting Alexis Romanoff (the Russian Grand Duke), Rex Krewe selected those colors as they were the family colors of Romanoff.
+To honor visiting Alexis Romanoff (the Russian Grand Duke), Rex Krewe selected those colors as they were the family colors of Romanoff.